The Ultimate Used Gas Golf Cart Buyer's Guide

 The truth is, a well-maintained used cart is one of the most versatile and cost-effective tools you can own.
 These vehicles are far more than just souped-up golf carts; they are powerful machines built for work.
 From hauling mulch across your property to moving equipment on a job site, their applications are incredibly broad.
 A pre-owned model gives you all that capability at a fraction of the cost of buying new.
 By looking past the myths, you can discover a reliable vehicle that is ready to tackle any task you throw at it.
 Our pre-owned inventory is full of high-quality options that prove just how capable these carts can be.

-Myth 1: They're Only for Golf Courses
+Myth: They’re Only for the Golf Course

 Let's start with the most common misunderstanding, which often comes from the name itself.
 While they share a similar frame, a utility vehicle with a dump bed is a world away from a standard golf cart.
 These are workhorses designed for hauling, towing, and handling tough terrain.
 Think of them as compact, efficient pickup trucks.
 Homeowners use them for landscaping and property maintenance, while businesses rely on them for everything from groundskeeping to transporting materials on large commercial sites.
 The versatility of these commercial vehicles makes them an essential tool for countless industries, proving they are just as at home on a farm as they are on a fairway.